-White Island eruption: Body recovery mission to begin at first light
+White Island eruption: Body recovery mission under way

 "Nothing is foolproof, this is not a zero-sum game."

-The plan is to move the recovered bodies from the island to HMNZS Wellington vessel, before returning to them to mainland and their families.
+The plan is to move the recovered bodies from the island to HMNZS Wellington, before returning to them to mainland and their families.

 But Clement stressed that today's actions could change, depending on weather conditions and the volatile nature of the volcanic island.